Anal fissure experiences

 Read preview →How long until a fissure heals

-What people describe about fissure healing timelines — acute vs chronic, the factors that affect duration, and why healing is rarely as straightforward as expected.
+What people describe about fissure healing timelines — acute vs chronic, the factors that affect duration.

 Read preview →